kevinctofel/Gatsby/posts/thoughts-on-switching-from-iphone-to-android-these-days.md

 I do miss using my Apple Watch 3 with LTE but I've replaced it with less functional Garmin Forerunner 245.
 There's no LTE, of course, so I can't leave my phone behind like I used to.
 I'll live.

 ## What do I really like about Android these days?

+For starters, the new Home controls shown when holding down the power button of the phone are great.
+No need to go into the Google Home app or (when I need to be quiet) speak a voice command to adjust lights or some other device.

+The Google Messages app has been slowly maturing with RCS, or Rich Chat Services, to become more on par with iMessages.

+Every camera image (all of which are pretty stellar) are automatically uploaded to my Google One cloud storage account.
+I can do the same with iPhone but it's a manual process.

+Android phones continue to be better integrated with my daily computing device, which is one of several Chromebooks.

+## Final thoughts for now

+I'm not suggesting that iPhone owners drop their phone and switch to Android.
+I've always said people should use the best tool that meets their needs.
+And the iPhone is obviously great for a large number of people in that regard.
+I get it.

+But switching is easy, if you've set yourself up for as many cross-platform apps and services as possible.
+The two operating systems are more similar than different.
+And although there are some specific features or functions that iOS has, none of them have forced me to stick with an iPhone.
+Freedom is good!